Joe Moorhead

-Joe Moorhead (born November 2, 1973) is an American football coach and former player.
-He is currently the head coach at the University of Akron.
-He was the offensive coordinator at the University of Oregon from 2020 to 2021, and the head coach at Mississippi State University from 2018 to 2019.

-Prior to entering coaching, Moorhead played as a quarterback at Fordham University from 1992 to 1995 and professionally for the Munich Cowboys of the German Football League in 1996-1997.
+Joe Moorhead (born November 2, 1973) is an American college football coach and former player.
+He is the head football coach for the University of Akron, a position he has held since 2022.
+Moorhead served as the head football coach at Fordham University from 2012 to 2015 and Mississippi State University from 2018 to 2019.
+Prior to entering coaching, Moorhead played as a quarterback at Fordham from 1992 to 1995 and professionally for the Munich Cowboys of the German Football League from 1996 to 1997.

 Coaching career

 Early years

 After a short professional playing career, the Pittsburgh-born Moorhead began his coaching career as a graduate assistant at the University of Pittsburgh.
 He was hired as running backs coach at Georgetown University in 2000, eventually being elevated to quarterbacks coach and offensive coordinator by 2003.
 In 2004, Moorhead began a five-year stint at the University of Akron, including two years as the offensive coordinator.
 Moorhead joined the University of Connecticut staff in 2009 as offensive coordinator.
 The Huskies won a Big East Championship in 2010 and made an appearance in the Fiesta Bowl.